enemonsieur/offis_repo/AREAS/Building a second brain - Tiago Forte.md

 how do I know if I should #notetaking
 Does it inspire me?
-Gut feeling
+Gut feeling.
 Is there a step by step process inside that I know I'd like to have so that I wont have to think in the futre?
 Is there a reference, a diagram that'd make my life easier?
 For example to invest money - guide of brokey, invest in NFTs

 #para Use the Para method to store notes:
 - Projects